oie-mines-paristech/RTE_scenarios/README.md

 | IMAGE SSP2-Base         | Sobriety - N1                          |
 | IMAGE SSP2-Base         | Sobriety - N2                          |

+This pairing was done solely based on the author's opinions and does not reflect any official coupling between the two scenarios.
+This is to prevent coupling between scenarios that are not compatible (e.g. coupling between a global scenario with a high carbon price and a national scenario with a low carbon price).

 What does this do?
 ------------------

 ![map electricity markets](assets/map.png)

-This external scenario creates markets for France listed below, according to the projections from the RTE's Energy Future 2050 (yellow boundaries in map above).
+This external scenario creates electricity and fuel markets for France listed below, according to the projections from the RTE's Energy Future 2050 (yellow boundaries in map above).
+Imports of electricity are provided by the regional IAM market for European electricity (blue boundaries in map above).

 Electricity
 ***********

+The following market datasets are created:

 * `market for electricity, high voltage, EF2050` (FR)
 * `market for electricity, medium voltage, EF2050` (FR)